ibm-cloud-docs/vsrx/manage-vlans.md

 Even though unit 0 is untagged, `JunOS` needs it to reference the VLAN ID that is configured as `native-vlan`.
 In the example, since `native-vlan-id` is `10`, unit 0 should have a `vlan-id` of `10` as well.
 This way, `JunOS` is informed that unit 0 should be untagged.
 {: note}

-## Sample VLAN Configuration for vSRX
+## Sample VLAN configuration for vSRX
 {: #sample-vlan-configuration-for-vsrx}

 Below is a sample configuration for vSRX which defines two private interfaces and one customer zone.